DataDog/integrations-extras/shipyard/README.md

 Shipyard unblocks DevOps teams from bulky, outdated production pipelines.
 We resolve the pre-production or staging bottleneck with our agile on-demand ephemeral (testing or preview) environments.

 The Datadog Shipyard integration automatically passes your [Shipyard][1] ephemeral environment logs to your Datadog dashboard.
-This is valuable for using Datadog's [log analysis and correlation][8] functions and helping your team with [shift-left testing][9].

-For every application you want the logs for, Shipyard sends the runtime logs of your application to Datadog.
+For every application you have enables the Datadog logs for, Shipyard sends the runtime logs of your application to your dashboard.

+This is useful for:

+- monitoring your application’s runtime status
+- using Datadog to enrich and parse your runtime logs
+- uncover trends and compare the logs from your application’s environments using Datadog’s easy to use interface

 ## Setup